The distinguished surname Jaxon first emerged in the borderlands between England

 Early Notables of the Jaxon family (pre 1700)

-Notable amongst the family name during their early history was Sir Anthony Jackson (1599-1666) was an English lawyer, soldier,knighted by Charles II, but later imprisoned in the Tower of London for over a decade; Henry Jackson (1586-1662), an English clergyman and literary editor; General Andrew Jackson (1767-1845), the 7th President of...
-Another 109 words (8 lines of text) are included under the topic Early Jaxon Notables in all our PDF Extended History products and printed products wherever possible.
+Notable amongst the family name during their early history was Sir Anthony Jackson (1599-1666) was an English lawyer, soldier,knighted by Charles II, but later imprisoned in the Tower of London for over a decade; Henry Jackson (1586-1662), an English clergyman and literary editor; General Andrew Jackson (1767-1845), the 7th President of the United States; John Jackson (fl.1700-1717), the first chaplain to the garrison at St John's, Newfoundland, and is credited with building the first Anglican church in Newfoundland; and John...
+Another 80 words (6 lines of text) are included under the topic Early Jaxon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jaxon family to Ireland